Valuable Goods by Air Freight to Canada

 Arrival & delivery

-Frequently asked questions — Valuable goods to Canada
+Frequently Asked Questions — Valuable Goods to Canada

-What IATA requirements apply to Valuable goods?
+What IATA requirements apply to Valuable Goods?

-What does air freight of Valuable goods to Canada cost?
+What does air freight of Valuable Goods to Canada cost?

 How long does delivery to Canada take?

 The flight time from Schiphol to Canada is approximately 8 hours.
-Including pickup, export customs, and local delivery, the total transit time averages 3–5 working days.
+Including pickup, export customs, and local delivery, the total transit time averages 3–5 business days.

-Can Aircargo.nl pick up Valuable goods from me?
+Can Aircargo.nl pick up Valuable Goods from me?

-Yes, we pick up your shipment throughout the Netherlands.
-Alternatively, you can deliver it yourself to our warehouse in Aalsmeer, 10 minutes from Schiphol.
+Yes, we collect your shipment anywhere in the Netherlands.
+Alternatively, you can deliver yourself to our warehouse in Aalsmeer, just 10 minutes from Schiphol.

-Valuable goods exporting to Canada?
+Valuable Goods exporting to Canada?